My Last Drunk The Beginning of a New Life.

 In my addled brain I thought, “Another drink will fix this,” so I made my way back to the basement, recovered the bottle and literally crawled up the stairs into the kitchen where I fell into a kitchen chair uncapped the bottle and took another long slug.
 In the few brief moments I had been awake I had already consumed a half quart of vodka.

 My mind was mush but somehow I remembered the night before, when we were to entertain my boss and his wife for dinner.
 My wife had never met them so she was a little anxious.
 I told her not to worry and busied myself with preparing our outdoor barbecue dinner.
 Our garage was detached from the house so while I was out messing with the grill, I made a few trips into the garage for a rendezvous with another hidden bottle.
-About 45 minutes before our guests were to arrive I had quite a buzz going but snuck another long swallow and told my wife I was going to lie down until the company came.
+About 45 minutes before our guests were to arrive I had quite a buzz going but found a way to sneak another long swallow after which I told my wife I was going to lie down until the company came.